Cyber security is the practice of reducing the risk of cyber attacks, which pose a threat to computers, servers, mobile

 Being more sustainable doesn’t have to call for huge changes in your office.
-There are a number of initiatives - some small, and some which require more planning - that can be easily implemented to promote a more environmentally-friendly office.
+There are a number of sustainability initiatives and sustainability efforts - some small, and some which require more planning - that can be easily implemented to promote a more environmentally-friendly office.

 Paper accounts for around 50% of a business’ waste – and often needlessly so.
 Though every office will need to use paper in some capacity, there are ways to drastically reduce the amount you are consuming, promote sustainability, and in turn, spend less money.

 In most offices, printing tends to be by far the biggest waste of paper.
 Digital and cloud solutions such as Google Drive, Dropbox, and HR software are great ways to avoid as much printing – and likewise policy documents, reports and manuals can all be stored online to save paper wastage.